How to write a fairy tale

 We spoke earlier of the importance of the audience suspending their disbelief.
 The land of the fairy tale is a magical place, after all.

 Fairy tales frequently represent the coming together of the human world, mythical creatures, and the animal world.
-It is only in the realm of magic that this is possible.
+This is only possible in the realm of magic.

-The normal rules of physics that we abide by in the dreary, humdrum world of an everyday reality no longer apply.
+The rules of physics that we abide by in the dreary, humdrum world of everyday reality no longer apply.

 Instead, fairy tales allow for magic beans that sprout forth a ladder to a magical giant’s lair in the sky.
-This is a place where a frog might metamorphize into a charming heir-to-throne, or a gleaming, jewel-encrusted chariot might transform back into a pumpkin at the stroke of midnight.
+This is where a frog might metamorphize into a charming heir-to-throne, or a gleaming, jewel-encrusted chariot might transform back into a pumpkin at midnight.

-Fairy tales are no place for dry reporting.
-For students to create their own fairy tales, they must delve deep into the realm of possibilities that lie in the imagination.
+Fairy tales are not places for dry reporting.
+For students to create their fairy tales, they must delve deep into the realm of possibilities in their imagination.

 In the introduction to this article, we mentioned how fairy tales are often a child’s first introduction to ‘real’ stories.